F-1 Visa Student Guidance for Fall 2021

 International Student Services (ISS) advises students with F-1 and J-1 student visa categories about immigration, acculturation and other topics.

 Follow the steps below to get your student visa to study in the U.S. Please note: We’re trained and authorized to advise on F-1 and J-1 visa matters.
 For questions about other visa types and categories, seek a qualified immigration attorney.

 The Form I-20 Certificate of Eligibility for Nonimmigrant Student (F-1) Status, allows you to apply for the F-1 student visa or continue your F-1 status if you are transferring from another school in the U.S. After you’ve been admitted and made your deposit, complete the following so that ISS can issue your I-20:

-- Complete the I-20 Request Form to provide required information for your I-20.
+- Complete the Apply for an I-20 request to provide required information for your I-20.

 - Submit a copy of your passport photo page for you and any dependents (spouse and/or children under 21).
-If you’ve had a U.S. visa in the past, include that copy as well.
+If you’ve had a U.S. visa in the past, include a copy of your visa, too.

 - Submit proof of your financial support such as scholarship letters, a bank statement or letter from yourself or your sponsor.
-Bank documents must be issued within 6 months of the program start date.
+Bank documents must be less than 6 months old.